martinfuchs/DepthKit/README.md

  - Confirm that you have a low error on the first stage.
  - Make sure that your set up is totally stable when capturing the correspondence images.
 A wobbling checkerboard or camera tripod will throw things off.
- - Often if there is not enough ambient IR light, get closer to a window
+ - Often this will happen if there is not enough ambient IR light, get closer to a window
  - Conversely if there is too much or uneven lighting it'll also blow out your checkerboard
- - Try different depths from the camera, being weary of too close or too far.
+ - Try different depths from the camera, being wary moving it too close or too far.

 **My recordings are dropping frames**

- - Ensure that the checkerboard is flat and not moving, and well as the camera being firmly mounted to a tripod.
- - The application crashes when I try to calibrate my DSLR lens
+**The application crashes when I try to calibrate my DSLR lens
  - Make sure your video files are compatible with the toolkit, H.264 or ProRes MOV’s.